yangyan92/Deep-ADMM-Net/README.md

    The models in './net/network_20' are trained from 100 real MR trainging images with 20% sampling rate. <br>
    The models in './net/network_30' are trained from 100 real MR trainging images with 30% sampling rate.<br>

-   If you apply these networks to  reconstruct of other MR images, it is best to re-train the models.<br>
+   If you apply ADMM-Net to  reconstruct  other MR images, it is best to re-train the models.<br>

 2).
-Load trained sampling pattern with different sampling ratios in Basic_ADMM_Net_rec.m<br>
+Load  sampling pattern with different sampling ratios in Basic_ADMM_Net_rec.m<br>

-   The mask in './mask/mask_20' is a pseudo radial sampling patterns with 20% sampling rate.<br>
+   The mask in './mask/mask_20' is a pseudo radial sampling pattern with 20% sampling rate.<br>

 3).
 Load test image  in Basic_ADMM_Net_rec.m<br>